EN

 Time Periods

-1946 Wins Silver Medal at the 55th Annual Bombay Art Society, Exhibition, Bombay, India
+1946: Wins Silver Medal at the 55th Annual Bombay Art Society, Exhibition, Bombay, India Attends evening classes at the Mohan Art Club with the artist Mohan Kulkarni leading the group of students including Raza

 21st February 1949 - 21st March 1949: Bombay Progressives Artists Group: Exhibition of Paintings & Sculptures by K.H.
 Ara, S.N.
 Bakre, M.F.Husain, F.N.
 Souza, H.A.
 Gade & S.H.
 Raza at Baroda State Picture Gallery, (Baroda, India).
 The competitive exhibition for the 1950 French Scholarship which S.H.
 Raza was awarded was held at the Calcutta Government Art School, in which the artworks by H.A.
 Gade, Ramkumar, Amina Ahmed, S.N.
 Butt, A. Paidaraju, K.S.
 Kulkarni, Vidya Bhusan, among others were included.